-I. SERVICES - CONTRACTOR shall provide a non-institutional, twenty-four (24) hour non-medical, short-term residential program that provides rehabilitation services to beneficiaries in accordance with an individualized treatment plan.
+- SERVICES CONTRACTOR shall provide a non-institutional, twenty-four (24) hour nonmedical, short-term residential program that provides rehabilitation services to beneficiaries in accordance with an individualized treatment plan.
 These services are intended to be individualized to treat the functional deficits identified in the ASAM Criteria.
 In the residential treatment environment, an individual's functional cognitive deficits may require treatment that is primarily slower paced, more concrete and repetitive in nature.
 The daily regimen and structured patterns of activities are intended to restore cognitive functioning and build behavioral patterns within a community.
 Each Client shall live on the premises and shall be supported in their efforts to restore, maintain and apply interpersonal and independent living skills and access community support systems.
 CONTRACTORs and residents work collaboratively to define barriers, set priorities, establish goals, create treatment plans, and solve problems.
 Goals include sustaining abstinence, preparing for relapse triggers, improving personal health and social functioning, and engaging in continuing care.
-Residential Treatment program shall consist of the following:

-- 1. Intake: The process of determining that a Client meets the medical necessity criteria and a Client is admitted into a substance use disorder treatment program.
+Perinatal services shall address treatment and recovery issues specific to pregnant and postpartum women, such as relationships, sexual and physical abuse, and development of parenting skills.
+CONTRACTOR shall adhere to the requirements listed in the Perinatal Services Network Guidelines 2016 and any new Perinatal Services Network Guidelines the most recent edition of the Perinatal Practice Guidelines established and adopted by the DHCS.
+Residential Treatment program shall consist of the following: - 1.
+Intake: The process of determining that a Client meets the medical necessity criteria and a Client is admitted into a substance use disorder treatment program.
 Intake includes the evaluation or analysis of substance use disorders; the diagnosis of substance use disorders; and the assessment of treatment needs to provide medically necessary services.
 Intake may include a physical examination and laboratory testing necessary for substance use disorder treatment. - 2.
 Individual Counseling: Contacts between a Client and a therapist or counselor. - 3.
-Group Counseling: Face-to-face contacts in which one or more therapists or counselors treat two or more Clients at the same time with a maximum of twelve (12) in the group, focusing on the needs of the individuals served.
+Group Counseling: Face-to-face contacts in which one or more therapists or counselors treat two or more Clients at the same time with a maximum of twelve (12) in the group, focusing on the needs of the individuals served. - 4.
+Mother/child habilitative and rehabilitative services (i.e., development of parenting skills, training in child development, which may include the provision of cooperative child care pursuant to Health and Safety Code Section 1596.792). - 5.
+Service access (i.e., provision of or arrangement for transportation to and from medically necessary treatment). - 6.
+Education to reduce harmful effects of alcohol and drugs on the mother and fetus or the mother and infant.